 By now, you probably know that the advantages of going paperless are numerous: better efficiency, cost-savings, reduced space needs, and more.
 But how do you do it?
-Should you outsource the scanning of your documents to a local scanning company or do it yourself (DIY) by investing in people, equipment, and software?
+Should you outsource the job to a professional scanning service or do it yourself (DIY) by investing in people, equipment, and software?
 Or should you consider some combination of both outsourcing and DIY?

 Here are four key things to think about to help you decide:

 Do you have a lot of documents to scan?